luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

   , caption: [Most successful videos.
 Shown are the top 10 videos ordered by video_likes. ] , kind: table
 ) <tab:top_videos>
-== Sentiment in comments <sentiment-in-comments>

-#inote[
-*IDEAS*
-- We could check the sentiment in comments for the videos (probably mostly interesting for the AfD channels) to check user engagement and positioning towards topics.
-  - But how would we detect the topics?
-- Also, test how often the channel accounts respond to comments.
-It could be a nice indicator of engagement.
-  - -> Almost never...
-- Negative sentiment in comments: Are there any trolls on the platform that spam other party channels?
-  - We could detect the "main channel" of a specific user and see if they also comment on other channels using a negative sentiment.
-]
 = Discussion <discussion>

 #pagebreak()